CLINICAL EVIDENCE – FLOW DIVERSION BRAIN ANEURYSM THERAPIES

 Primary Efficacy Endpoint: Complete aneurysm occlusion (defined as Raymond-Roy grade 1) without significant parent artery stenosis (≤ 50%) or retreatment of the target aneurysm at 1-year post-procedure.

 The PREMIER study is the first prospective, multicenter trial to evaluate the use of the Pipeline™ Flex* device for the treatment of small and medium, unruptured aneurysms of the intracranial carotid and proximal vertebral arteries.
 The findings from the PREMIER study provide evidence that treatment of wide-necked, small and medium intracranial aneurysms measuring ≤ 12 mm located in the ICA (up to the terminus) and proximal vertebral artery segment up to and including the posterior inferior cerebellar artery treated with the Pipeline™ device results in:

 PUFs (Pipeline Embolization Device for Uncoilable or Failed Aneurysms) was a multicenter, prospective, interventional, single-arm trial to evaluate the safety and effectiveness of the Pipeline implant† in the treatment of complex intracranial aneurysms.

-PUFs studied 108 patients with a wide-necked, large, or giant intracranial aneurysm in the petrous, cavernous, or paraophthalmic regions of the internal carotid artery.
+PUFs studied 108 subjects with a wide-necked, large, or giant intracranial aneurysm in the petrous, cavernous, or paraophthalmic regions of the internal carotid artery.

 The PUFs study only included the Pipeline embolization device.
 The Pipeline Flex embolization device contains the same implant as the Pipeline embolization device.